finom/vovk/README.md

 // ...
 ```

-Regular errors (thrown by your code or by something else) are considered as 500 errors and handled correspondingly.
+Regular exceptions are considered as 500 errors and handled similarly.

 ```ts
 // ...